max-au/spg/README.md

  * multi-leave

 Properties:
- * group contains all processes that joined the group on all dist-connected nodes running the same scope
+ * group contains all processes that joined the group on all dist-visible nodes running the same scope
  * group does not contain any other processes (e.g. exited or connected transitively)

 ## Feature requests
-Next releases are going to contain:
+Feature requests that are being considered (feel free to submit PR implementing any of these):
+ * speed up stateful property testing
+ * separate in/out queues for remote join/leave casts for improved performance
  * alternative process registry support
- * customisation for which_groups() to return groups sorted (using ordered_set internally)
- * delayed spg scope ‘DOWN’ processing to tolerate short network disruptions
+ * delayed ‘DOWN’ processing to tolerate short network disruptions
  * alternative service discovery integration
  * region-aware scoping
- * (optional) empty groups (for drop-in pg2 compatibility)
- * separate in/out queues for remote join/leave casts for improved performance
- * periodic sync (automatic healing)
- * ability to survive scope process restart
  * non-process values
- * speed up stateful property testing
- * concurrent property testing mechanism
- * more benhmarks!
+ * health checks

 ## Changelog

+Version 1.1.1:
+ - revised tests to allow larger amount of nodes for property-based testing

 Version 1.1.0:
  - speed up initial sync at the expense of leave/join operations
  - return not_joined for leave_group if process has not joined the group before